Cosmic-Ray Physics at the South Pole: Acknowledgements

-The Bartol Research Institute became involved in Antarctica through its extensive history in cosmic-ray research from the 1930s onward~\cite{BartolWeb}.
-The first director, William F. G. Swann, was widely known for contributions both in theory and experiment.
+The first director of the Bartol Research Institute, William F. G. Swann, was widely known for contributions both in theory and experiment.
 The second director, Martin Pomerantz, carried on the work with ground-based detectors, balloons, and at least one spacecraft.
 The 1950s introduced the golden age of the neutron monitor, developed by John Simpson of the University of Chicago \cite{PhysRev90934}.
 Neutron monitors enabled orders of magnitude better resolution from ground-based measurements of low-energy cosmic rays by detecting the hadronic component of the atmospheric cascade.
 High time resolution data on fluxes of cosmic rays in the few GeV energy regime allowed detailed study of the production of energetic particles in solar flares and the influence of interplanetary magnetic fields on their propagation in the heliosphere – in what was to come to be called the \emph{Solar Wind} \cite{PhysRev104768}.

 The Bartol Research Institute had an important role in this work, largely due to Shakti Duggal, who, until his untimely death was regarded as one of the premier experts in the field.
 Martin Pomerantz continued the experimental side by establishing neutron monitors in three critical locations.
 The neutron monitor in Thule, Greenland, the oldest of the monitors operated by the Bartol Research Institute, began collecting data in 1957 as part of the \emph{International Geophysical Year} (IGY).
 Thule is unique in that its observing \emph{asymptotic direction} is roughly perpendicular to the ecliptic, pointing northward.
 The asymptotic direction of a particle, entering the atmosphere at a given polar and zenith angle, is the direction from which the particle enters the magnetosphere.
-A neutron monitor near the Earth's magnetic equator will detect positively charged particles whose arrival direction is the more eastward, the lower their energy.
+A neutron monitor near the Earth’s magnetic equator will detect positively charged particles whose arrival direction is the more eastward, the lower their energy.
 Thus, the asymptotic direction of a particle depends on its energy.